Learn / Blog / Swedish Culture / A Waffle Lotta Fun! Waffle Day at ASI

 Swedish waffles are unique-they are heart-shaped, flat, and crispy.
 Common toppings include lingonberries or cloudberries and whipped cream.
 While not traditional, savory waffles are also becoming more popular in Sweden today.
 Unlike thicker American or Belgian style-waffles, Swedish waffles are thinner because they are cooked on special waffle irons.
 Waffles in Sweden aren’t just limited to breakfast menus, they are often served as snacks or desserts.

 You don’t have to travel to Sweden to enjoy this holiday.
-Every year, waffles are available for one-weekend only at the American Swedish Institute’s FIKA Café.
+Every year, waffles are available for a short time only at the American Swedish Institute’s FIKA Café now through Easter weekend.
 There’s two waffle variations – one sweet and one savory.
 It makes for a great Sunday brunch!
 Pair the waffles with coffee or something stronger – FIKA makes “Bloody Swedes” – a take on a Bloody Mary but with Scandinavian aquavit.

 Want to try and make this treat at home?
 Kristi Bissel’s Waffle Day recipe can be found here